Review written by @Precogvision

 This sort of exquisiteness to the treble also serves to advance the U12t’s imaging capability.
-I’m not quite ready to call it “holographic,” but plug 64 Audio’s signature positional cues in the equation, and boy, it’s close.
-Speaking of which - positional cues.
+For a sense of staging, the U12t is fairly average in the width and height department, but has excellent perceived depth with the closest to a speaker-like center image that I have heard in an IEM.
+This is likely a combination between the relaxed pinna compensation, upper-midrange recession, and the unique treble reverb.
+It's truly uncanny and, intended by 64 Audio or not, distinctive to me of what the right synergy between tuning and intangibles can pull-off.
+And those positional cues, oh my.
 This is a subset of imaging that, for me, refers to the extent with which one can discern where individual sounds are coming from on the stage.
-While the U12t’s staging distribution sounds fairly average to my ears sans superb perceived depth (likely a product of the ~2-5kHz dip), the U12t excels at this metric.
+The U12t excels at this metric.
 In Sawano Hiroyuki’s “Cry,” I can easily pinpoint the drummer smacking away at the far back of the stage behind the vocalist appropriately, the vocal overdubs coming in from the back exactly where they should be, and the strumming of the guitar and cymbal crashes alternating from the left and right - all of this simultaneously.

 Along these lines, the U12t is also quite resolving.
 I don’t think its resolution, specifically, is top-tier for reasons I’ll outline below, but for a sense of innate detail, layering, and the ability to capture the image, the U12t can certainly play with the best.
 Something else interesting about the U12t is that it largely manages to circumvent the dreaded “BA” timbre, a sort of weightlessness or metallic smearing to notes.
 Again, I’ll delve more into how it does so below - which isn’t without consequence - but know that the trait doesn’t present itself very strongly.
 It’s more akin to a light blanket over the timbre, a slightly warm one at that.
 While calling it natural would be a stretch, it’s almost reminiscent of the more musical, timbral coloration I enjoy in moderation.
 There’s just something really satisfying about how this all meshes together; some have described the U12t’s presentation as “analog,” and perhaps that’s the word I’m looking for.

 But of course, I’m not done talking up my favorite IEM.
 And in the spirit of subverting expectations one last time, the U12t excels at the pitfall of many a BA IEM: macrodynamics.
 For those who may not be familiar with this term, it refers to the decibel gradations (quiet-to-loud sections and vice versa) that are present in a given recording, and an IEM’s ability to replicate them.
 While most BA IEMs have a tendency to sound “flat” or compressed, failing to scale these shifts appropriately, the U12t is startlingly dynamic.
-From the abrupt, thunderous transitions of Sawano’s “e of s” to the more organic, soft-to-heavy transitions of Aimer’s “Hakuchuumu,” the U12t carries itself with decided ease.
+From the abrupt, thunderous transitions of Sawano’s “e of s” to capturing the shift in energy from the synth effect to the baseline at 1:20 in Taeyeon's "Make Me Love You," the U12t carries itself with decided ease.
 I can’t speak for everything that’s out there, of course, but I can say that I haven’t heard another BA IEM that matches the U12t in this respect, and I’ve heard plenty of the top-tier stuff.

 Oh, boy.
 Critiquing the U12t is no easy task, especially given that it walks the line between being conservative and being just the right amount of engaging for my tastes.
 That being said, let’s talk about the double-edged sword that is the U12t’s transient smoothing.

-In the U12t’s case, the transients are quite fast and are executed without egregious overlap; however, they take something of a “rounded” edge or softness.
+In the U12t’s case, the transients are articulated towards the middle in terms of speed and without egregious overlap; however, they take something of a “rounded” edge or softness.
 All the 64 Audio IEMs I’ve heard exhibit this trait to a degree, and it’s likely a product of the company’s unique BA drivers.
 This comes with its own set of consequences, though, which I’ll outline here:

 - Resolution, the clarity with which notes are articulated, takes a hit.
 Against other heavy-hitters like the Empire Ears Odin, qdc Anole VX, and even Sony IER-Z1R, the U12t is fighting a losing battle in terms of this metric.